Introduction: The Importance of Early Detection

 If you or a loved one experience any of the early signs mentioned above, it is advisable to seek professional help from an ENT specialist.

-He will conduct a thorough evaluation, including the ear drum examination and a hearing test, to assess your hearing abilities and identify any potential hearing loss.
+He will conduct a thorough evaluation, including the ear drum examination and a hearing test, to assess your Listening abilities and identify any potential deafness.

 Early intervention can lead to better outcomes and improve your overall quality of life.